jhsu802701/howto_rails_profile_pic/03-upload.md

 require 'test_helper'

 # NOTE: I could not figure out how to use Capybara to test for
-# the process of uploading a picture to use for an avatar.
+# the process of uploading a profile picture.
 # The following tests are based on the Rails Tutorial procedure
 # for adding a picture to a micropost.
 class UsersPictureUploadTest < ActionDispatch::IntegrationTest